-Our diverse student body includes students from all backgrounds, each seeking an academically rigorous education within a supportive community.
+Our diverse student body is comprised of students from various backgrounds and identities, each seeking an academically rigorous education within a supportive community.
 No matter what type of student you are, we want to make your application experience as seamless as possible.

-For undergraduate admission, choose from the menu options on the right-hand side of the page to learn more about your specific application process and requirements.
-Perspective students can also log onto the Office of Admission website for undergraduate domestic, permanent resident and international student application information.
+Domestic Undergraduate Admission: Choose one of the menu options on the right-hand side of the page to learn more about your specific application process and requirements.
+Prospective students can also visit the Office of Admission website for undergraduate domestic and permanent resident student application information.

-Admission to the Graduate College is a selective process intended to identify applicants who are outstanding among recipients of baccalaureate degrees.
+Graduate Admission: Admission to the Graduate School is a selective process intended to identify applicants who are outstanding among recipients of baccalaureate degrees.
 The following minimum qualifications are required of all students seeking an advanced degree:

 - The applicant must have a baccalaureate degree from an educational institution of recognized standing.